Etali Safari Lodge

 A lounge with large fire place lies just behind the dining room’s fire place and both these fireplaces provide warmth for those cold winter months.

-Just off the bar area is a raised rim-flow swimming pool with loungers and a stunning view over the waterhole.
+The raised rim-flow swimming pool with loungers has a good view over the waterhole.

-The lodge is partly fenced, so you will be escorted to you rooms after dinner.
+The lodge is partly fenced, so you will be escorted to your rooms after dinner.

 Etali Safari Lodge: Food & Drink